 Israeli Prime Minister Benjamin Netanyahu gave these remarks to a joint session of U.S. Congress on May 24, 2011.
 This transcript is provided by the Globe and Mail.
+In 2015, Prime Minister Netanyahu spoke before Congress again, in response to U.S. negotiations with Iran over its nuclear program.

 Vice President Biden, Speaker Boehner, distinguished senators, members of the House, honored guests, I'm deeply moved by this warm welcome, and I'm deeply honored that you've given me the opportunity to address Congress a second time.